Wyandotte Nation

-The Wyandotte Nation is a federally recognized Native American tribe in northeastern Oklahoma.
+The Wyandotte Nation is a federally recognized Native American tribe headquartered in northeastern Oklahoma.
 They are descendants of the Wendat Confederacy and Native Americans with territory near Georgian Bay and Lake Huron.
 Under pressure from Haudenosaunee and other tribes, then from European settlers and the United States government, the tribe gradually moved south and west to Michigan, Ohio, Kansas, and finally Oklahoma in the United States.

-The Huron-Wendat Nation has a reserve at Wendake, Quebec, Canada.

 Government

 The headquarters of the federally recognized Wyandotte Nation is in Wyandotte, Oklahoma, and their tribal jurisdictional area is in Ottawa County, Oklahoma.